 What sorts of things do you picture when you think of Central America?

-I’m asking because I didn’t really know what to expect before I visited both Belize and Guatemala earlier this month.
+I’m asking because I didn’t really know what to expect before I visited both Belize and Guatemala earlier this month on a tour with Intrepid Travel.
 Based on what the media had told/shown me about the region, I only thought of jungles and coffee and violence in association with Central America.
 And, to be fair, you WILL find those things there.

 But Central America is more than what the media leads us to believe.
 In fact, both countries I visited were so different that it was amazing to me that they existed side-by-side within the same region.

 I visited Belize and Guatemala on an 8-day trip with Intrepid Travel, and was trying to figure out how best to describe my experience to you.
 Should I write a review?
 Share photos?
 Just jump right into all the individual posts I wanted to write?

 In the end, I settled on a highlights video, along with some of my best photos from the trip.
 Check out the video below, and then read on to get a preview of what I did/saw on this adventure.

 After a night in Belize City (which, in all honesty, isn’t worth writing about), we began the real adventure with a stop at the Mayan ruins of Xunantunich, roughly 80 miles west of Belize City.
 Chaac, the Mayan rain god (whose image appears on some of the ruins at Xunantunich), was doing his job that day, greeting us with rain and mist at the site.
 This made it extra mystical, however, and we spent roughly an hour wandering around and climbing ruins.
 The tallest ruin here is called “El Castillo,” and is apparently the second-tallest structure in Belize.
 Climbing it gave us fantastic views out over the rest of Xunantunich, as well as the surrounding jungle.